sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zeromq</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Software library for fast, message-based applications
+Short desc    : Software library for fast, message-based applications
 URL          : https://zeromq.org
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : The 0MQ lightweight messaging kernel is a library which extends the
+Descript     : The 0MQ lightweight messaging kernel is a library which extends the
              : standard socket interfaces with features traditionally provided by
              : specialized messaging middle-ware products.
 0MQ sockets provide an
              : abstraction of asynchronous message queues, multiple messaging